SEB-9-BH/react-state-management/the-use-state-hook/README.md

     console.log('Our isDarkMode state value is:', isDarkMode);

-    // Add in the div with the className return (
+    // use className to apply styles in react return (
         <div className={isDarkMode ? 'dark': 'light'}>
             <h1>Hello world!</h1>